KenKato-Dev/Ref1-2/README.md

 Based on an initial layer "foods", food struct items are stored in second layer "document" with UUID.

 ## Installation
+googleservice-info.plist is neccesary for using this app.
+Please get it from Firebase account.
 ## Usage
 <img src="https://user-images.githubusercontent.com/84781651/206842125-53fdc0ab-dbff-4bb1-8601-d78b61dc3181.png" width="25%">